awilcoxw/805.bike-master/README.md

-less-sketchy-than-craigslist
+ride-your-bike
 ===============
-This is the code for less-sketchy-than-craigslist.appspot.com
+This is the code for 805.bike.appspot.com